ryanhlam1219/Crypto-Trading-Bot/docs/BUILD_README.md

 1. **Use `python build.py` daily** - Quick syntax check before commits
 2. **Use `python build.py --compile` before deployment** - Ensures code compiles
-3. **Use `python build.py --coverage` periodically** - Track test coverage
+3. **Use `python build.py --coverage` periodically** - Track test coverage across all modules
-4. **Use `python build.py --all` for releases** - Complete validation
+4. **Use `python build.py --all` for releases** - Complete validation with comprehensive coverage
+5. **Use focused testing for development** - `pytest --cov=Strategies.GridTradingStrategy` for detailed module analysis
+6. **Coverage now consistent** - Fixed configuration conflicts that previously caused inconsistent results

+### Coverage Best Practices
+- **Focused Module Testing**: For detailed analysis of specific components (e.g., 85% GridTradingStrategy coverage)
+- **Comprehensive Project Testing**: For overall project health (68% across all modules)
+- **Consistent Results**: `build.py --all` now reliably includes all modules (Exchanges, Strategies, Utils)

-The build system is designed to be practical and focus on what actually works, rather than requiring perfect test coverage with broken tests.
+The build system is designed to be practical and focus on what actually works, with reliable coverage reporting for both individual modules and the entire project.